If you’ve ever searched for a job on Google, you’ve already seen Google for Jobs in action.

 Applying for Jobs

-Beneath the job title, Google for Jobs will show you the various job boards where the job is posted.
-Ideally, you’ll already have an account set up with one of the job sites listed.
+Beneath the job title, Google for Jobs will show you the various job boards where the job is posted (the blue buttons in the image above).
+Choose whichever platform you want; ideally, you’ll already have an account set up with one of the job sites listed.

 But if not, creating an account is typically free and easy to do.

-Otherwise, I suggest creating a free account with ZipRecruiter because it has many additional features that other job sites don’t have.
-It uses algorithms to search for jobs for you, and has a highly-rated app that will send you push notifications when a new job matching your qualifications is posted.
+I suggest creating a free account with ZipRecruiter because it has many additional features that other job sites don’t have.
+It uses algorithms to search for jobs for you and has a highly-rated app that will send you push notifications when a new job matching your qualifications is posted.

 But its best feature is that everything is contained within your ZipRecruiter account, so you won’t be taken to yet another site to apply for the jobs posted.